mauroservienti/distributed-systems-101/README.md

   - On Windows make sure to clone on short path, e.g. `c:\dev`, to avoid any "path too long" error
 - Open the root folder of the repository in Visual Studio Code
 - Make sure Docker is running
+  - If you're using Docker for Windows with Hyper-V make sure that the cloned folder, or a parent folder, is mapped in Docker
 - Open the Visual Studio Code command palette (`F1` on all supported operating systems, for more information on VS Code keyboard shortcuts refer to [this page](https://www.arungudelli.com/microsoft/visual-studio-code-keyboard-shortcut-cheat-sheet-windows-mac-linux/))
 - Type `Reopen in Container`, the command palette supports auto-completion, the command should be available by typing `reop`